NilPointer-Software/bdfd-wiki/src/bdscript/suppressErrors.md

 Prevents the default function error messages from being send whenever an error occurs.

 ## Usages
-There are two usages of this function :
+There are two usages of this function:

 ### Usage #1
 #### Syntax